-Southeastern Oklahoma State University has been authorized by its governing boards, the Regional University System of Oklahoma and the Oklahoma State Regents for Higher Education, to grant master's degrees in Aerospace Administration and Logistics, Business Administration, Clinical Mental Health Counseling, Curriculum and Instruction, Early Intervention and Child Development, Educational Leadership, Music Education, Native American Leadership, Occupational Safety and Health, School Counseling, Special Education, Sports Administration, and Technology in Biology.
+Southeastern Oklahoma State University has been authorized by its governing boards, the Regional University System of Oklahoma and the Oklahoma State Regents for Higher Education, to grant master's degrees in Aerospace Administration and Logistics, Business Administration, Clinical Mental Health Counseling, Curriculum and Instruction, Early Intervention and Child Development, Educational Leadership, Music Education, Native American Leadership, Occupational Safety and Health, School Counseling, Special Education, Sports Administration, Organizational Management and Leadership, Healthcare Administration, and Technology in Biology.

-The first graduate degree, Master of Teaching, was authorized in 1954 and was later changed to Master of Education in 1969.
-The Master of Education now offers options in Curriculum and Instruction (Educational Technology, English, English as a Second Language, Math, Science, Theatre Pedagogy and General), Educational Leadership (Academic, Professional, and Dual Emphasis - Principal and Superintendent), Music Education, School Counseling (allowing students to pursue the following certification with the Oklahoma Department of Education), and Special Education (Administration and Challenging Behaviors).
+The first graduate degree, a Master of Teaching, was authorized in 1954 and was later changed to a Master of Education in 1969.
+The Master of Education now offers options in Curriculum and Instruction (Educational Technology, English, English as a Second Language, Math, Science, Theatre Pedagogy, Music, Reading, and General), Educational Leadership (Academic, Professional, and Dual Emphasis - Principal and Superintendent), Music Education, School Counseling (allowing students to pursue the following certification with the Oklahoma Department of Education), and Special Education (Administration and Challenging Behaviors).

 The Regents, in 1973, approved a graduate program in business in what is now designated as the Master of Business Administration.
 The Master of Business Administration (MBA) degree is a professional degree program for those aspiring to responsible positions in business and industry.
-Concentration areas in the MBA are as follows: Accounting, Aerospace Logistics, Data Analytics, Entrepreneurship, Finance, Healthcare Information Systems, Human Resources, Management, Marketing, Native American Leadership, Project Management, Safety, Strategic Communication, and Women in Leadership.
+Concentration areas in the MBA are as follows: Accounting, Aerospace Logistics, Data Analytics, Entrepreneurship, Finance, Healthcare Information Systems, Human Resources, Management, Marketing, Native American Leadership, Project Management, Safety, Strategic Communication, Women in Leadership, Leadership, and General Business.